 Thanks, and I hope you find these both helpful and interesting.

-Presenting, my thesis!: Dashing the Anemoi: A Creative and Critical Undertaking by a Lexicographical Hobbyist.
-Enjoy it in in all the glory of two different formats.
-(Snazzy, I know.)
+Dashing the Anemoi: A Creative and Critical Undertaking by a Lexicographical Hobbyist (PDF) (link)

 The first part (56 pages) is analysis.
 I researched early dictionary makers, particularly Samuel Johnson and Noah Webster, and I conducted e-mail interviews with the creators of other word resources: Douglas Harper of the Online Etymology Dictionary, Mike Fischer of Worthless Word for the Day, Chris Bird of the Grandiloquent Dictionary, and Stephen Chrisomalis of the Phrontistery.
 To each of these fine gentlemen I owe my thanks and I would encourage anyone to visit their sites.
 Finally, I compared and contrasted my goals and methods with everyone previously mentioned.